Kotlin/kotlinx-kover/kover-gradle-plugin/docs/index.md

 But you can group code units by other named entities.
 The `GroupingEntityType` type is used for this:
-- `APPLICATION` - one current coverage value for the entire application will be calculated
+- `APPLICATION` - one current coverage value for the entire application will be calculated.
+This is a default value
 - `CLASS` - the coverage value will be calculated individually for each class.
 So the bounds will be checked for each class
 - `PACKAGE` - the coverage value will be calculated individually for all classes in each package.
 So the bounds will be checked for each package